russellballestrini/botoform/docs/source/tools/bf.rst

 stop
 -------

-.. note:: not implemented yet.

 Stop all instances in VPC including autoscaled instances.

-TODO: Skip "ephemeral" instances!
+.. warning:: Currently does _NOT_ skip "ephemeral" instances!

 start
 -------

-.. note:: not implemented yet.

 Start all instances in VPC including autoscaled instances.

 lock
 -------

-.. note:: not implemented yet.

 Enable API Termination Protection on all instances in VPC.

 unlock
 -------

-.. note:: not implemented yet.

 Disable API Termination Protection on all instances in VPC.